bmuschko/cks-crash-course/exercises/06-pod-security-policy/solution/solution.md

 sa-gov    1         44s
 ```

-## Enable the Admission Controller Plugin
+## Enabling the Admission Controller Plugin

 If you are on Linux, you can edit the file `vim /etc/kubernetes/manifests/kube-apiserver.yaml`.
 Add the value `PodSecurityPolicy` to the parameter `--enable-admission-plugins`.